-Yes, you can select either the Monday & Wednesday program or the Tuesday & Thursday program.
-Friday is a flex day, so you can add it to your other days to make a 3 day program or you can select Friday only, as a 1 day program.
-You can not select all 5 days.
+Yes, you can select either the Monday & Wednesday program or the Tuesday, Thursday & Friday program or you can select all 5 days.

 What does it mean to be a cooperative nursery school?

 A cooperative means that parents/caregivers run the school in collaboration with the teaching staff.
 This consists of joining a committee or serving on the Board of Directors, helping with laundry, cleaning and fundraising; attending general meetings.
-Caregivers will also act as Duty Parents in the classroom, assisting with supervision 1-2 times per month.
+Caregivers will also act as Duty Parents in the classroom, assisting with supervision 5 times during the school year.

 What are the responsibilities of the duty parent?

 All Duty parents must provide a Vulnerable Sector Check and a record of their immunizations.
 Duty parents shall attend the program on their scheduled day and assist the educators with the following: